Ronnie Peterson: 1977: Tyrrell

 In 1977, he raced for Tyrrell, driving the six-wheel Tyrrell P34B.
 Peterson retired from the opening four races of 1977, he spun off in Argentina, was involved in a crash with Jochen Mass's McLaren and Clay Regazzoni's Ensign in Brazil, and suffered fuel systems problems in South Africa and United States West.
-He finished eight in Spain but retired at Monaco with brake failure.
+He finished eighth in Spain but retired at Monaco with brake failure.
 Peterson's only podium finish was a third place at a rain-affected race in Belgium.
 Hopes were high at home in Sweden but Peterson retired with ignition problems and then finished 12th at France.
 He had an engine failure in Britain, finished ninth at Germany and got fifth in Austria.
 Peterson retired with ignition problems at Holland, sixth in Italy and 16th in the United States.
 Peterson retired from the last two races of 1977, a fuel leak in Canada and in Japan, he collided with Gilles Villeneuve's Ferrari but the crash killed a marshal and photographer as they were standing in a prohibited area of the track when the accident occurred.

 1978: Lotus

 Peterson surprised many by leaving Tyrrell to return to John Player Team Lotus for 1978.

 He won the 1978 South African Grand Prix, with a last-lap victory over Patrick Depailler, as well as the Austrian Grand Prix, in the innovative 'ground effect' Lotus 79.
 His teammate Mario Andretti won the Drivers' Championship with Peterson acting effectively as the Team "No. 2" with the pair scoring four 1–2 wins, all with Andretti at the lead.
 Both of Peterson's wins occurred when Andretti encountered trouble, with Andretti winning once when Peterson failed to finish (not including the Italian Grand Prix).
-Many times, Peterson followed Andretti closely home, leading to speculation that 'Team Orders' were in place.
+Many times, Peterson followed Andretti closely home, leading to speculation that team orders were in place.

 Throughout the 1970s Peterson had the reputation of being the fastest driver in F1 in terms of raw speed.
 During the 1978 season Andretti would frequently post the faster qualifying time.
 Another view, held by some contemporary observers, was that while Peterson may have in fact been the outright quicker of the two, it was Andretti's considerable car development skills that brought the recalcitrant Lotus 78 and 79 to full potential, and Peterson's seeming deference to Andretti was a tacit acknowledgement of this.
-Despite this, Peterson was offered a seat at McLaren at 1979.
+Despite this, Peterson was offered a seat at McLaren in 1979.
 Peterson refused to contribute to any controversy, and on numerous occasions dismissed the speculation by stating that Andretti had simply turned the faster time.